junxit/us-congress-bills-112/metadata.md

 - 2012-06-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 436.
 - 2012-07-09 — Passed Senate with an amendment by Voice Vote. (consideration: CR S4790-4791; text as passed Senate: CR 7/10/2012 S4831-4832)
 - 2012-07-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S4790-4791; text as passed Senate: CR 7/10/2012 S4831-4832)
+- 2012-07-10 — Message on Senate action sent to the House.
+- 2012-07-10 — Received in the House.
+- 2012-07-10 — Referred to the House Committee on Oversight and Government Reform.